HelloGamesCompany/HelloEngine/README.md

 Project window with icons and correct form.

+Project window allows drag and drop of all usable assets (mesh, texture, model and scene).

 Start/Stop/Pause/Next frame buttons that control an internal timer.
 This can be seen inside Configuration Window!

+All objects can be culled using the main camera's frustum culling option.

+Main camera can be switched between multiple game cameras.

+Added ImGuizmo to manage game objects transform inside the Scene.

+Undo/Redo can be applied to multiple actions:

+* Move with ImGuizmo
+* Parent game objects
+* Delete game objects

+Mouse picking of game objects inside the scene using Raycast method.

+Scene camera panning using middle mouse button.

 ### Versions